CROSS-signature/CROSS-lib-oqs/docs/LIBOQS.md

 - Apply the changes to the files in the `clean` and `avx2` directories

+- If there was a change in parameters or KAT update `parameter_sets.csv` accordingly

 - If necessary, edit also the metadata in file `META.yml`

 - Install the `unifdef` utility, used to remove dead code.
 On a Debian-based system it's as simple as: